bobabuba/CodeBlues-RoboCares_SCDFXIBM/DESCRIPTION.md

 - [Who it helps?](#who-it-helps)

 ## Background
-With Singapore facing an increasingly silver population, there is a growing segment of vulnerable elderly population.
+With Singapore facing an increasingly silver population, there is a larger vulnerable elderly population.
 These include elderly living alone, those with no next of kin, and those who are mostly alone at home.
 As Singapore pushes to be a smart nation, important agencies such as the SCDF can better harness the power of technology to respond more effectively to emergencies (e.g. cardiac arrests, falls, unattended cooking fires etc.).
 Moreover, SCDF can leverage on enhancing and streamlining the process for mobilising CFRs for early intervention.
 These improvements will greatly enhance SCDF's capabilities to save lives.

 ## Why Robocares?
 ### Problems to tackle